Coalition for the Advancement of Jewish Education

 The Coalition for the Advancement of Jewish Education (CAJE), founded as the Coalition for Alternatives in Jewish Education, was a non-profit organization based in New York City.
-Its activities included an annual conference that draws more Jewish educators than any other similar event, advocacy for Jewish educators, various education-related publications, and more.
+Its activities included an annual conference that drew ~2000 Jewish educators, advocacy for Jewish educators, various education-related publications, and more.
 Its founding was the brainchild of Jerry Benjamin and Cherie Koller-Fox.

 In 2009, CAJE closed.
 In 2010 a new organization called NewCAJE arose, led by founder Cherie Koller-Fox.